Top 10 Apps You Must Download When in China

 While it might seem like a pain to have it as an extra expense, it is without a doubt worth every penny.
 (The only problem Express VPN does not solve is access to online streaming websites, like Netflix and Hulu.
 This isn’t usually a big deal for short term travel in China, but those on a program for a longer period of time might want to consider a more expensive VPN provider that can access streaming websites). https://startuplivingchina.com/best-vpn-for-china/ will usually have discount codes listed for the various providers.

-Timeout is one of the best travel websites for Asia.
+Timeout is one of the best travel resources for Asia (Beijing, Hong Kong, Macau, Shanghai, Taipei/Taiwan).
 It’s our number one recommendation for finding restaurants, bars, concerts, and shopping while staying in a city.
 It has extremely good recommendations and is always up to date, which is important in China, where places can close and open faster than most blogs can keep up.
 Timeout can offer some alternatives to the basic tourist locations and help you find more local/underground locations, something that a lot of young travellers in China are constantly searching for.

 These rent-a-bike apps are much less complicated to explain than they used to be, since they can be found in a lot of Western cities now.
 Every Chinese city has tons and tons of these rentable bikes, and they are a really effective and inexpensive way of getting around.
 So long as you are comfortable biking with traffic and navigating your way, it’s one of our top recommendations for traveling through bigger cities like Shanghai and Beijing.
 There is a bunch of different companies, we recommend Ofo because they are popular and reliable, and the app is very foreigner friendly.